urbanopt/urbanopt.github.io/README.md

 ## [**Adding a custom post processor**](#table-of-contents)

-Scenario PostProcessor aggregates results from indivisual Feature simulations.
+Scenario PostProcessor aggregate results from each Feature simulations.
 They require specific OpenStudio Reporting Measures be run for each Feature to generate required simulation level reports (e.g. timeseries CSV data for specific outputs, specific metrics).
 Creating a new reporting measure to generate the Feature reports is described [here](#Feature-Reports).
 These individual simulation results should be aligned with the final desired aggregated results.
-For example, if users decide to customize the reporting measure to report 15min timestep results; additional methods should be developed to allow the post processors to aggregate data at this coarser timesteps.
+For example, if users decide to customize the reporting measure to report 15min timestep results; additional methods should be developed to allow the post processors to aggregate data at this coarser timestep.

-Currently the default Scenario Post Processors and its corresponding OpenStudio Reporting Measures is implemented in the **Scenario Gem**.
+Currently, the default Scenario Post Processors and its corresponding OpenStudio Reporting Measures are implemented in the **Scenario Gem**.
 Additional Scenario Post Processors and OpenStudio Reporting Measures can be implemented in other OpenStudio Extension Gems.
-Users can use this gem as a guide to develop their own Post processors or maybe just customize this Gem to report and post process new results of their interest.
-The current Scenario Processor which is used in this example project rake file is the `default_post_processor`, which is an is an object of ScenarioDefaultPostProcessor class.
+Users can use this gem as a guide to developing their own Post Processors or maybe just customize this Gem to report and post-process new results of their interest.
+The current Scenario Processor which is used in this example project rake file is the `default_post_processor`, which is an object of ScenarioDefaultPostProcessor class.

 ```ruby
 default_post_processor = URBANopt::Scenario::ScenarioDefaultPostProcessor.new(baseline_scenario)